adamulrich/javascript_calculator/README.md

 * clearPressed(btn) - will handle clear, all_clear, and backspace.

 Each of these entry points will evaluate the current state, and then decide based on the keystroke if the request was valid.
 If valid it will proceed to update the calculator object state store, and then request a UI update.

+#Implementation
+We will store state of the caclulator in a calculator object.
+The rest of the implementation will be functional in a single javascript file.
+This is not too complicated such that we need more objects here.

 #UI
 The UI will have a standard calcular 0 to 9, decimal and plus/minus key pad button set with plus, minus, divide and multiply options, as well as clear , all clear, backspace and equals.